HigorSenna/game_backend/README.md

 ## Lib
- - sucrase: responsavel por 'compilar o codigo em typescript para js'
+ - sucrase: This library is responsible for 'compile' the typescript code to js
- - nodemon: escuta modificações ao salvar
+ - nodemon: This library listen changes when save

 ## STACK:
   - Npm Version: 6.12.1